ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 ## User-host authentication

-[SCITT ARCH] defines 2 distinct roles that require authentication:
+[SCITT-ARCH] defines 2 distinct roles that require authentication:
 Issuers who sign Statements, and clients that submit API calls on behalf of Issuers.
 While Issuer authentication and signing of Statements is very important for the trustworthiness of systems